memgraph/docs/products/memgraph/v1.2.0/tutorials/social-network-analysis.md

 ## Further reading

-If you want to find out more about query modules, take a look at our guide on how to create your own: [How to Implement Query Modules?](../how_to_guides/implement-query-modules.md).
+If you want to find out more about query modules, take a look at our guide on how to create your own: [Implement custom query modules](../database_functionalities/query_modules/implement-query-modules.md).

-You can also visit our [NetworkX Reference Guide](../reference_guide/networkx/networkx.md) to find out which NetworkX algorithms are already available in Memgraph.
+You can also visit our [NetworkX Reference guide](../reference_guide/networkx/networkx.md) to find out which NetworkX algorithms are already available in Memgraph.